spcnvdr/go-fileserver/README.md

 This is a simple file server written in Go.
 Have you ever wanted to transfer files between computers on the same LAN?
 Simply run this program, give it a directory of files to serve, and navigate to the IP address and port number in the other computer's web browser to download, upload, or delete files.

+This program creates a web interface that allows users to download, upload, or delete files from the serving computer.
+Basic authentication and TLS is supported and can be enabled on the command line.

 The goal of this program is to be as portable and to use as few external dependencies as possible.
 I wanted to use only the standard library